 Read more: Working the System

-Read more: Boiling Down the Truth
+Read more: Breaking the Bank

 Tenacious.
 That’s what a pit bull is.
 When it grabs on, it never lets go, even when it should.